yifu0529/github.io/Pages/projects.md

 - Modeled the power flow in the networked microgrids considering droop control and smart load shedding.
 - Constructed a distributionally robust joint chance-constrained optimization (DR-JCC) framework for controlling networked microgrids considering solar generation uncertainty and utility contingencies.
 - Developed an easy and fast solving method for the NP-hard optimal Bonferroni approximation.
-- The research has been published in IEEE Smart Grids jounral and CDC conference.
+- The research is published in IEEE Smart Grids jounral and CDC conference.

 **Green Radio: Dynamic power saving configuration for mobile networks**